Home Care Agency Answering Service

 Urgent concerns need a clear path

 Fall concerns, medication questions, missed visits, caregiver no-shows, and sudden condition changes should not sit in voicemail.
-The call plan should identify urgency and route by agency policy.
+The call path should identify urgency and route by agency policy.

 The best first layer is fast answer, clear qualification, then booking or escalation based on your operating rules.